Newsroom

 Thomas, Donna S.'s Article

-Itawamba Community College will host a free Red Zone Tailgate, Sept.
-7, prior to the Indians’ home-opener football game with Jones College.
-The schedule includes 4 p.m., Indian Spirit Walk (cheer the football team on their way to Lambert Stadium); 5 p.m., cookout sponsored by ICC’s Alumni and Foundation with Kids’ Zone activities; 6:30 p.m., pregame Freshman Run; and 7 p.m., kickoff at Eaton Field.
-All events are free and open to the public.
-For more information, contact Nina Strother, director of Marketing and Community Engagement, 662.862.8242 or njstrother@iccms.edu.
+Itawamba Community College will host a 75th anniversary celebration and community tailgate, Sept.
+28, prior to the Indians’ football game with Northwest Mississippi Community College.
+The schedule includes 4 p.m., Indian Spirit Walk (cheer the football team on their way to Lambert Stadium); 5 p.m., community tailgate with food trucks and free Kids’ Zone activities; 6:30 p.m., pregame show with the ICC All-American Marching Band; and 7 p.m., kickoff at Eaton Field.
+According to event organizer Nina Strother, director of Marketing and Community Engagement, a designated area will be set up for tailgating, however, those who wish to participate must be set up before 3:30 p.m.
+One table and two chairs are available per 10 x 10 tent.
+All events are open to the public.
+For more information, contact Strother at 662.862.8242 or njstrother@iccms.edu.